Best daily deals

 Buying the right Fitbit alternative for your needs

-Fitbit has the budget-friendly and mid-range health tracker landscape covered quite well.
-Fitbit smartwatches offer big displays and lots of features, while the company’s trackers offer much lower price tags and fewer tools.
+Fitbit has the budget-friendly and mid-range health tracker landscape covered.
+Fitbit smartwatches offer big displays and extra features, while the company’s trackers offer much lower price tags and fewer tools.
 For this list, we’ve chosen devices that match each Fitbit device’s feature set and price point.
 Not every pick is a 1:1 alternative — but we’ve done our best to offer close comparisons.

 The best Fitbit alternatives